AdaCore/spark2014/docs/ug/getting_started.rst

 It specifies that the source code to inspect is in the current directory, and that the code should be compiled at maximum warning level (switch ``-gnatwa``).
 GNAT projects are used by most tools in the |GNAT Pro| toolsuite;
-for an in-depth documentation of this technology, you may consult |GNAT Pro|
+for in-depth documentation of this technology, consult the |GNAT Pro|
 User's Guide.

 The obvious specification of ``Search`` is given in file ``search.ads``: